After this lecture, students will be able to:

-- Understand the difference between block and inline elements
+- differentiate block and inline elements

 BMC201 - Web Technology